-The awards will take 2023 recipients to Argentina, Spain and Germany to teach English
+The awards will take 2023 recipients to Argentina, Guatemala, Spain and Germany to teach English

-A Wheaton College alumna and two seniors have been awarded Fulbright English Teaching Assistant (ETA) scholarships that will take them into classrooms abroad with local teachers as they also serve as cultural ambassadors for the U.S.
+A Wheaton College alumna and three stud have been awarded Fulbright English Teaching Assistant (ETA) scholarships that will take them into classrooms abroad with local teachers as they also serve as cultural ambassadors for the U.S.

 Karen Almaraz ’20, an anthropology major, is headed to Argentina.
 Erica Drufva ’23, a double major in international relations and Hispanic studies, will teach in Spain.
+Anna Fairbairn ’22, who double majored in anthropology and Hispanic studies, will teach in Guatemala.
 Margaret Gould ’23, a first-generation college student triple majoring in European history, secondary education and German studies, is going to Germany.

 All three share a desire to learn about people and other cultures that was nourished by their Wheaton education and experiences.